Yawar5/website/content/posts/tenth-post/index.md

 Born and raised there for 20 years before studying in Italy and building a life in the Netherlands, I’ve come to understand that *“home”* is not one place—it’s layered.
 And while I may now live across continents, Pakistan will always live in me.

 These years abroad have added perspectives, but my moral compass—shaped by my culture, faith, and people—still points to where I came from.
 That’s what gives me clarity when I reflect on moments like the recent escalation between India and Pakistan.

-With this blog post, I would like to share some thoughts on this conflict and touch on the themes of the manipulative power of media, roots of conflict, human cost and empathy, and a call for piece and dialogue.
+I would like to share some thoughts on this conflict and touch on the themes of the manipulative power of media, roots of conflict, human cost and empathy, and a call for piece and dialogue.
 So lets begin:

 > “Peace cannot be kept by force; it can only be achieved by understanding.”
 > — Albert Einstein

 ![India and Pakistan Flags](flags.jpg)

 ---